Safety is our specialty, and this also applies to handling your personal data and ensuring that your privacy is respected.

 We are part of the European Sector Alarm Group, in which the Norwegian entity Sector Alarm Holding AS is the controlling entity.
 The group IT function administers all of our IT applications on our behalf as our data processor, and we have a data processing agreement in place for this purpose.
 This means that personnel from group IT has access to the personal data we have stored in our IT applications.
 Other group functions may also request access to personal data in order to perform analysis and to generate reports on sales statistics, customer satisfaction surveys and similar topics in order to ensure reporting to our group management and board of directors.
 All accesses to our IT applications are granted on a strict need-to-know basis and limited to what is strictly necessary only.

 We use suppliers that provide services to us, where processing of personal data is necessary for the supplier to deliver such services.
-If the supplier processes personal data on our behalf, they are a data processor.
+If the supplier processes personal data on our behalf and we determine the means and purposes of the processing, they are a data processor.
 We will only use data processors who can guarantee compliance with applicable data protection laws and our technical and organizational requirements, and we will always have a data processing agreement in place to govern our instructions to such data processor.
 We have the following key categories of suppliers:

 - IT application providers: These suppliers may perform service and maintenance on the IT applications they provide to us.
 To the extent they have access to, or are otherwise processing, personal data on our behalf as data processor, we have a data processing agreement in place.
 They may also store data on their servers or in a cloud service provided by them, and if so they are our data processors